 Learning Objectives:

-Ronald Labuguen, MD is a Clinical Professor at UCSF and a Faculty Advisor and Medical Preceptor for Mabuhay Health Center (UCSF 's student and volunteer-run free clinic serving Filipino communities in the South of Market neighborhood of San Francisco).
-Dr. Labuguen received his medical degree from the University of Virginia School of Medicine and completed his residency at Virginia Commonwealth University Hanover Family Practice Residency Program, where he served as chief resident.
-Dr. Labuguen is the President of the CAFP Foundation and is committed to supporting sustainable programs that provide students and residents experiences that help them prepare for and transition successfully into careers as family physicians.
+Ronald Labuguen, MD is a Clinical Professor in the Department of Family and Community Medicine at the UCSF School of Medicine.
+He is the Medical Director of UCSF Primary Care at Bayfront, UCSF Health’s newest primary care clinic scheduled to open in a few months in San Francisco.
+Prior to that, he was the Medical Director of the Adult Urgent Care Center at Zuckerberg San Francisco General Hospital and Trauma Center.
+He is a Faculty Advisor for Mabuhay Health Center, UCSF’s student-run free clinic serving the Filipino-American residents of San Francisco’s South of Market neighborhood.
+Dr. Labuguen received his medical degree from the University of Virginia and completed his residency at Virginia Commonwealth University Hanover Family Practice Residency Program, where he served as chief resident.
+Dr. Labuguen is the President of the CAFP Foundation and is committed to supporting programs that help students and residents prepare for and transition successfully into careers as family physicians.

 Serena Liu, MD is a primary care physician in Palo Alto and served as chief resident at John Muir Health’s Family Medicine Residency Program.
 She is passionate about empowering medical learners in primary care who may not always feel like a leader.
 This led her to create John Muir Health’s Resident Leadership Development Track, which received UCSF’s Excellence in Education Collaboration award, and present on leadership techniques at AAFP’s National Conference.
-She was also a conference co-creator and speaker at CAFP’s Leadership Workshop for Chief Residents and USC School of Medicine’s Primary Care Leadership Conference.
+She is a content creator and speaker at CAFP’s Leadership Workshop for Chief Residents and USC School of Medicine’s Primary Care Leadership Conference.
 As a medical student, she received AAFP’s FM Interest Group Program of Excellence award and AAFP’s Emerging Leader Institute scholar award.
 Most recently, she was named the winner of the Palo Alto Foundation Medical Group’s Primary Care Innovation Challenge.

 *Subject to change.